CUBRID/cubrid-manual/en/security.rst

 Authorization
 =============

-CUBRID can create users(or groups), and provides a function to control the access of the other users(or groups) to tables created by a user.
+CUBRID can create users(or groups) and provide a function to control the access of the other users(or groups) to tables created by a user.

 If you want to allow other users(or groups) to access your tables, you could provide access privileges to the users(or groups) by :ref:`granting-authorization`.
 Also, to revoke access previleges of other users, you can use :ref:`revoking-authorization`.
 The access to the (virtual) table created by a PUBLIC user is allowed to all users.